razankh24/harmonic-oscillator-energy-levels-probability-/README.md

 Matlab code for quantum harmonic oscillator energy levels probability

-code is edited, orginally made by:
+code is edited, originally made by: